 Lubricants tend to be gel-like substances that are used to enhance sensations during sex.
 Lube is a simple way to reduce friction and discomfort which improves feelings of pleasure for both partners.
 Ignore the stereotypes.
 Lube isn't just for 'dried up old ladies' (thanks for perpetuating that myth, Superbad) or people who find things a little less slippery than they'd like downtown.
 Literally everyone on the planet should be able to give it a try during solo fun or getting down to it with a partner.

-Why do some people experience discomfort during sex?
+Now you mention it, why DO some people experience discomfort during sex?

-If I don’t experience discomfort during sex can I still use lubricant?
+If I don’t experience discomfort during sex, can I still use lubricant?

 Can I use lubricant with condoms?

 If you’re using non-latex condoms, then check the back of the box to see what the condoms are made out of.
-If it’s polyisoprene, a synthetic rubber then you also want to avoid using oil-based lubricants as polyisoprene reacts with oil in the same way that natural latex does, it begins to break down.
-If you’re using condoms made from polyisoprene, another synthetic material, then you need to use a water-based or silicone-based lubricant.
+If it’s polyisoprene, a synthetic rubber, you'll also want to avoid using oil-based lubricants as polyisoprene reacts with oil in the same way that natural latex does - like Team HANX listening to Red (Taylor's Version), it starts to break down.
+Make sue to use a water-based or silicone-based lubricant.